wkrzywiec/k8s-helm-helmfile/k8s/README.md

 <MINIKUBE_IP>	kanban.k8s.com
 ```

-The `<MINIKUBE_IP>` placeholder is individual per machine.
+A value for `<MINIKUBE_IP>` placeholder is individual per machine.
 To figure it out you need to have `minikube` up and running.
 If you're sure it's working you can run the command:
 ```bash
 $ minikube ip
 172.17.0.2
 ```

 So in my case, I need to add following lines to the *hosts*  file:
 ```
 172.17.0.2	adminer.k8s.com
 172.17.0.2	kanban.k8s.com